 - Supplementary catalogs

-These are the main source directories within the podcasting space and they typically require manual submission (with the exception of Google Podcasts).
+These are the main source directories within the podcasting space and they typically require manual submission.

-Each of the main directories with the exception of Spotify and Google Podcasts requires you to submit a podcast show manually using a form or similar mechanism.
+Each of the main directories with the exception of Spotify requires you to submit a podcast show manually using a form or similar mechanism.

 We have added handy links to these forms within each of the "Submit Podcast" buttons within each sub-section of the distribution center as you can see in the image.